vudsen/arthas-ui/docs/search-group.md

 ```

 This script will find all JVMs whose command line args contain `com.intellij.idea.Main` and add them to the search result.

+## Use helper functions

+Ognl is too complex to use, so we provide some helper functions to help you write the script.

 ## Create A Search Group